malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Contrast that to humans.
 We have some sort of internal experience of the things that happen to us, of the things we do in response, and of and the thoughts that swim around our brain while all of that is happening.
 That internal experience is variously referred to as _phenomenal consciousness_ [citations] and _subjective experience_ [citations]..._todo: any other terms?_.
 I shall use the term _subjective experience_ in a hope to avoid some of the debate associated with other terms.
 What is peculiar about subjective experience is that despite hundreds of years of theorising [citation], we cannot explain a) what the underlying processes are that produce subjective experience, nor b) why we might have subjective experience in the first place.

+_todo: clarify that I consider any kind of experience as potentially having subjective experience, including but not limited to: sensory perception, bodily awareness, memory, imagination, emotion, desire, action, and thought.
+And clarify that I am referring to all aspects of subjective experience, including awareness of that experience and any kind of "something extra" or "raw feels" associated with it.

 Chalmers makes the claim that no physical property, mechanical or computational process known to us today can explain subjective experience [citation], and the issue has become known as the _Hard Problem of Consciousness_.
 This problem is so "hard", that it has led many, Chalmers included, to pose non-materialistic theories: theories that incorporate some form of reality outside of what we can measure through physical means.

 This article is interested in resolving that most perplexing question of consciousness.
 I present the case that subjective experience can be fully explained through materialistic means.
 Not only that, I present a theory that explains _why_ and _how_ subjective experience occurs - the underlying mechanisms of subjective experience.